340:50-5-106. Oklahoma Supplemental Nutrition Assistance Program Works (OK SNAP WORKS)

 (A) Case management services and activities must be provided to all participants and must directly support their participation in OK SNAP Works.
 Case management services may include, but are not limited to:

 (ii) individualized service plans;

 (iv) coordination with service providers.

-(B) After receiving a referral, the provider's staff schedules referred work registrants for an orientation and comprehensive assessment.
+(B) After receiving a referral, the provider's staff schedules referred participants for an orientation and comprehensive assessment.

 (C) Following orientation and assessment, each participant has an assessment interview to explore the participant's:

 (ii) communication and employment-related skills;

 (iv) career interests.

 (D) The provider enrolls each participant in at least one component, per (4) of this Section, and continues to provide case management services to address employment barriers.

 (4) OK SNAP Works component assignments.
 OK SNAP Works components include supervised job search, job search training, educational services, vocational training, Workfare for non-exempt ABAWDs only, work experience, and job retention services.